 Why it’s better than manual scaling for some people

-Ultrasonic scalers are more effective and efficient compared to manual scaling tools for people with larger build-up on their teeth.
-It efficiently removes plaques and tartar off your teeth with the speed of its vibration.
+Ultrasonic scalers are more effective and efficient than manual scaling tools for people with more extensive build-up on their teeth.
+It efficiently removes plaques and tartar from your teeth with the speed of its vibration.
 Unlike the experience with manual scaling, there’s no feeling of metal scraping teeth.
-Its tiny tips can easily access regions that are unreachable while using manual scaling tools.
+Its tiny tips can easily access unreachable regions while using manual scaling tools.

 It is efficient for higher levels of tartar build-up

-Ideally, the ultrasonic scaler is the best option to remove heavy builds of plaque and tartar due to its faster and efficient mode of operation.
-It is faster and easier than the use of manual scaling tools.
-Due to its small size, they can easily reach below the gums, reach into the grooves and are much better on the tooth surface for the removal of plaque.
+Ideally, the ultrasonic scaler is the best option to remove heavy builds of plaque and tartar due to its faster and more efficient mode of operation.
+It is quicker and easier than the use of manual scaling tools.
+Due to their small size, they can easily reach below the gums, get into the grooves, and are much better on the tooth surface for removing plaque.

 Dr. Tom Zyvoloski